Criminal Justice Reform in the States: Spotlight on Legislatures

 In Kansas, a Democratic representative wants to change investigations of police shootings, while in Nebraska, senators have introduced a bill to end prison gerrymandering and a constitutional amendment to abolish disenfranchisement.

 In New York, the Brooklyn Eagle offers a comprehensive look at 15 major bills that lawmakers may tackle in 2020.
 The list features proposals to restrict solitary confinement, expand parole for people over the age of 55, abolish disenfranchisement, and better investigate the police.
+A senator has also proposed banning the use of facial recognition technology by law enforcement.

 There could be movement on marijuana legalization as well: Andrew Cuomo called legalization a priority in New York.
 And Marijuana Moment reports on the renewed push for reform in New Mexico and in Virginia, whose legislature started advancing a bill decriminalizing possession, which the ACLU deems insufficient.